swiftlang/swift-syntax/Sources/SwiftSyntax/Documentation.docc/Working with SwiftSyntax.md

 ## Building Syntax Trees

-The swift-syntax package provides the `SwiftParser` module to parse arbitrary source text into syntax trees.
+The swift-syntax package provides a parser to parse arbitrary source text into syntax trees.
 The Swift parser is appropriate for situations where code is provided by a user, or cannot otherwise by predicted ahead of time.
 However, there are often times when the structure of source code is known